Support for Small Business Owners Struggling During the COVID 19 Pandemic

 Paycheck Protection Program

 Update: The American Rescue Planprovided $7.25 billion nationwide for additional first- and second-round Paycheck Protection Program (PPP) loans to small businesses and nonprofits.
 On May 4, 2021, it was announced that the program had run out of funds and that SBA would stop accepting new applications.
 The Paycheck Protection Program is a Small Business Administration (SBA) loan program that helps qualifying small businesses and private non-profits retain their workforce during the COVID-19 pandemic by providing zero-fee loans of up to $10 million to cover payroll and other operating expenses.
-At least 8 and up to 24 weekworth of payroll, mortgage interest, rent, and utility costs can be forgiven.
+At least 8 and up to 24 week’s worth of payroll, mortgage interest, rent, and utility costs can be forgiven.
 Click herefor more information on the Paycheck Protection Program or here for more information.
 If you are seeking updates on a Second Draw PPP Loan, please visit here for more information.
-More information on the simplified loan forgiveness process enacted in the December 2020 law can be found here
+More information on the simplified loan forgiveness process enacted in the December 2020 law can be found here.

 Economic Injury Disaster Loans (EIDL) and Loan Advances

+Update: The American Rescue Plan provides an additional $15 billion nationwide of targeted funding for the SBA's economic injury disaster loans (EIDL) emergency advance grants.
 SBA is also available to assist small businesses in the form of an Economic Injury Disaster Loans and Advances.
 The CARES Act allowed small businesses and private non-profits to apply for Economic Injury Disaster Loans and receive an advance of up to $10,000 prior to loan approval.
 The advance does not need to be paid back, even if the applicant is subsequently denied a loan.
 These loans may be used for payroll and other operating expenses.
 Click here for more information.

 Debt Relief for New and Existing SBA Borrowers

 Update: In the December COVID relief law, Congress extended the debt relief program at SBA.
 For small businesses that have an SBA loan (such as a 7(a), 504, or microloan) approved prior to September 27, 2020 (even if not fully disbursed by that date), the SBA can pay certain costs for borrowers, including principal, interest, and fees, for six-months.
 SBA borrowers may also seek an extension of the duration of their loan and delay certain reporting requirements.
 For more information, please click here or contact your loan officer.
-Additional information can also be found here
+Additional information can also be found here.

 SBA Live Venue Grants Program

+Update: On April 8, 2021 the SBA will began accepting applications for the Shuttered Venue Operators (SVO) grant program through an application portal, which you can accesshere.
 The American Rescue Plan provides an additional $1.25 billion nationwide for the SBA's Shuttered Venue Operators (SVO) grants, a new program created in the December COVID relief law.
 The American Rescue Plan also allows eligible entities to access both SVO grants and PPP loans, which was previously prohibited by the COVID relief law.
 The December 2020 COVID relief law provides $15 billion for a new, nationwide SBA grant program for live venues impacted by the public health crisis.
 Eligible grant recipients include live venue operators, promoters or theatrical producers, independent movie theatre operators, museum operators, and talent representatives.
 Of the total amount, $2 billion is set aside for eligible entities that employ fewer than 50 full-time employees.
 Grants are awarded by the SBA, which will make application information available as soon as possible.
 For more information, please visit here and here.

 SBA Restaurant Grant Program